-- 20. The tolerance threshold for under-enrolment against funded student places in the controlled subjects of Dentistry, Pre-registration Nursing and Midwifery Education, Paramedic Education, and Initial Teacher Education is 3%.
-This threshold applies to funded places for students with home fee status at a course level for controlled subjects. - 21.
-Subject to confirmation from the Scottish Government, for Pre-registration Nursing and
+20. The tolerance threshold for under-enrolment against funded student places in the controlled subjects of Dentistry, Pre-registration Nursing and Midwifery Education, Paramedic Education, Optometry, and Initial Teacher Education is 3%.
+This threshold applies to funded places - for students with home fee status - at a course level for controlled subjects.

-- Midwifery, under-enrolment will be measured against the updated funded places following the receipt of SFC's Early Intakes Return. - 22.
+- 21. For Pre-registration Nursing and Midwifery, under-enrolment will be measured against the updated funded places following the receipt of SFC's Early Intakes Return. - 22.
 For Medicine, under-enrolment will be measured against the annual core intake targets for students with Scottish-domiciled/home fee, rUK and RoI status, with a tolerance threshold of 3%. - 23.
 For under-enrolment in the controlled subjects, SFC will recover Main Teaching Grant equivalent to that associated with the recruitment below the tolerance threshold.